MohammadHijaz/MooAid/README.md

-The idea of the app is to make a friendly learning enviroment about medicine for children between 3-10.
-By providing child-friendly articles and fun games.
-This app has a very child friendly design, voice support for children who can't read, and quizes to make learning more enjoyable.
+The idea of the app is to make a friendly learning environment about medicine for children between 3-10, by providing child-friendly articles and fun games.
+It has a very child-friendly design, voice support for children who can't read, and quizzes to make learning more enjoyable.